 We actively seek patent protection both in the United States and abroad.
 Our issued and pending patent portfolios primarily relate to heartworm control, flea control, allergy, infectious disease vaccines, diagnostic and detection tests, immunomodulators, instrumentation, nutrition, pain control and vaccine delivery technologies.
-As of December 31, 2013, we owned, co-owned or had rights to 185 issued U.S. patents expiring at various dates from January 2014 to May 2028 and had no pending U.S. patent applications.
-Applications corresponding to pending U.S. applications have been or will be filed in other countries.
-Our corresponding foreign patent portfolio as of December 31, 2013 included 141 issued patents and 4 pending applications in various foreign countries expiring at various dates from January 2014 to March 2026.
+As of December 31, 2014, we owned, co-owned or had rights to 162 issued U.S. patents expiring at various dates from January 2015 to May 2028 and had no pending U.S. patent applications.
+Our corresponding foreign patent portfolio as of December 31, 2014 included 139 issued patents and 1 pending application in various foreign countries expiring at various dates from October 2015 to March 2026.